- Health and Welfare Lasting Power of Attorney.

 - The people you want to empower to make these decisions.

 - How you want people to make these decisions.

-Having a LPA UK/ Lasting Power of Attorney is a safe way of maintaining control over decisions made for you because:
+Having an English/ Welsh LPA is a safe way of maintaining control over decisions made for you because:

 - It has to be registered with the Office of the Public Guardian before it can be used.

 - You choose someone to provide a ‘certificate.’
 This means they confirm that you understand the significance and purpose of what you’re agreeing to in each of the types of Lasting Power of Attorney.

 - You can choose who gets told about your Lasting Powers of Attorney when they are registered (so they have an opportunity to raise concerns.)

 - Your signature and the signatures of your chosen attorneys must be witnessed.

 - Your LPA UK attorney(s) must follow the Code of Practice of the Mental Capacity Act 2005 and act in your best interest.

 Types of LPA’s